-Iowa Code Section 261E.2 and Sections 487(a)(25) and 487(e) of the Higher Education Act of 1965, as amended, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
-Officers, employees, trustees, and agents-including the alumni association, booster club, and other organizations associated with Dordt College-agree to the provisions of this code of conduct and will refrain from:
+Iowa Code Section 261F.2 and Title 34 of the Code of Federal Regulations, Section 601.21, require the development, administration, and enforcement of a code of conduct governing educational loan activities.
+Our officers, employees, trustees and agents, including the alumni association, booster club, and other organizations associated with Dordt College, agree to the provisions of this Code of Conduct and will refrain from:

 - Accepting impermissible gifts, goods, or services from a lender, lender servicer, or guarantor.
 The institution may accept default prevention, financial literacy, or student aid-related educational services or materials, or other items of a nominal value.

 - Accepting philanthropic contributions from a lender, lender servicer, or guarantor that are related to the educational loans provided by the entity that is making the contribution.

 - Serving on or otherwise participating as a member of an advisory council for a lender, lender affiliate, or lender servicer.

 - Accepting from a lender or its affiliate any fee, payment, or other financial benefit as compensation for any type of consulting arrangement or other contract to provide education loan-related services to or on behalf of the lender.

 - Accepting fees or other benefits in exchange for endorsing a lender or the lender’s loan products.